 Delightful and savage—not run of the mill descriptions for shrimps, yes?
 Be that as it may, the mantis shrimp wants to emerge from the shores of shrimps.
 Being a standout amongst the most fearsome animals of the sea, this splendidly shaded species has earned a unimaginable notoriety.

-Mantis shrimps aren't shrimps at all in spite of their namesake and stature—nor are they mantises.
-They're far off relatives to lobsters, crabs, and shrimps—in the order Stomatopoda.
+Mantis or Shrimp?
+Mantis shrimps aren’t shrimps at all in spite of their namesake and stature—nor are they mantises.
+They’re far off relatives to lobsters, crabs, and shrimps—in the order Stomatopoda.

 One punch to kill their prey.